SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Cloud Foundry URL](./images/cf_url.png)

 8. You will be prompted to login.
 Enter your Cloud Foundry log on credentials: email and password and then your organization and space will be automatically be populated as shown.
+Click on 'Save' and 'Install Builder'.

 ![Cloud Foundry Org Space](./images/cf_org_space.png)